iandevlin/mdn/video-player-with-captions/video-player-with-captions.md

 ##Browser Compatibility

-Browser support for WebVTT captions and the `<track>` element is fairly good, although some browsers differ slightly in their implementation.
+Browser support for [WebVTT and the `<track>` element](http://caniuse.com/webvtt) is fairly good, although some browsers differ slightly in their implementation.

 ###Internet Explorer 11
 Captions are enabled by default, and the default controls contains a button and a menu that offers the same functionality as the menu we just built.
 The `default` attribute is honoured.